-Turbidite sandstone belonging to the Supergruppo della Calvana, in the external Ligurian Domain, dated to the Late Cretaceous.
-Feldspathic and carbonatic quartz sandstones; they outcrop in thin layers (20-100 cm) alternated with silty argillites.
+The rock is a turbidite sandstone belonging to the Supergruppo della Calvana, in the external Ligurian Domain, dated to the Late Cretaceous.
+The sandstone is feldspathic, carbonatic, quartz-rich in composition; it outcrops in thin layers (20-100 cm) that alternate with silty argillites.
 The sandstone is classified as a lithic arenite.

-It was the most used building material in the medieval Firenze, in ashlars of various sizes.
-The use continued in Renaissance, also for road paving.
+This rock was the most used building material in the medieval Firenze in ashlars of variable sizes.
+The use, also for road paving, continued during the Renaissance.